melkstam/cypress/CONTRIBUTION_PLAN.md

 ### Sprint 4 (week 44 - 46)

-It is very much die time to find new issue to work on.
+This sprint included quite a lot of dead time to find new issue to work on.
 I hop my now looser schedule will mean that I can put in more time and energy to quickly solve an issue and get a PR merged.

 I have started looking at an issue ([link](https://github.com/cypress-io/cypress/issues/23679)).

+### Sprint 5 (week 47-48)

+This sprint included a lot of work on the ealier mentioned [issue](https://github.com/cypress-io/cypress/issues/23679).
+The solution is not trivial and is related to how markdown handles lines beginning with spaces.
+Normally, markdown removes these but that is not always wanted.
+The used library seems to have no settings for these, making the solution harder.
+The found solution is to escape all rows with `&#32;`, the HTML entity for space.
+[Link to PR](https://github.com/cypress-io/cypress/pull/24687).

+I also looked at a last issue to work on, and found this one: [link](https://github.com/cypress-io/cypress/issues/21730).
+I started working on it a bit, but did not reach a PR.

+### Sprint 6 (week 49-50)

+I opened a new PR for the issue I started looking on in sprint 5 ([link](https://github.com/cypress-io/cypress/pull/24996)).

+The rest of the sprint consisted on trying to fix issues with tests and to get them over the line.
+I had not noticed them earlier due to flakiness of their tests, meaning I thought they were false positives.
+They are a bit hard to solve, especially for the markdown space fix.
+This is mostly due to the fix being quite "dirty".

+What surprised me from the first PR is the much slower space the maintainers seem to have.
+Last time, things moved very quickly, now It's much less press and stress.